Structure Five

 2023: Structure Five and the ‘Great Wall of Brodgar’. (📷 Tom O’Brien)

-Initially, Five’s early date was based on its architecture, which is very similar to other known early Neolithic buildings, namely the Knap of Howar, in Papa Westray, and the Braes of Ha’Breck, in Wyre – both of which date from around 3300-3000BC.
+Initially, Five’s early date was based on its architecture, which was very similar to other known early Neolithic buildings, namely the Knap of Howar, in Papa Westray, and the Braes of Ha’Breck, in Wyre – both of which date from around 3300-3000BC.

-The original, rectangular building
+The original building

 Structure Five's primary phase.